Establishment of Environmental Management Systems

 activities in compliance with environmental laws and regulations.

 There were no major violations in fiscal 2018.
 However, we received three complaints from neighboring residents about noise from factories.
 We resolved all of these by implementing noise control countermeasures and taking steps to prevent recurrences.

 Promoting Environmental Communication

 ● Raising Environmental Awareness

-We are engaged in public relations activities aimed at enhancing the perception and awareness of environmental issues among each and every employee of the Group.
-We conduct ongoing awareness raising activities including the publication of environment-related articles in the Kawasaki internal bulletin, distribution of the President’s message for Environment Month, and distribution of information (environmental data, case examples of energy saving, etc.) through our intranet, so that employees can put environmentally conscious activities into practice not only at the workplace, but also in local communities and homes.
+We are engaged in communications activities aimed at enhancing the perception and awareness of environmental issues among each and every employee of the Group.
+We conduct ongoing awareness raising activities, including the publication of environment-related articles in the Kawasaki Group internal bulletin, distribution of the President’s message for Environment Month, and distribution of information (environmental data, case examples of energy saving, etc.) through our intranet, so that employees can put environmentally conscious activities into practice not only at the workplace, but also in their local communities and homes.

 ● Environmental e-Learning